ManuPerezSan/Get-CtxClientVersion/README.md

 Connect to remote XenDesktop farm (CVAD) to obtain data about Client Receiver versions

 ## Paramater DdcServers
-    List of one Delivery Controller per farm.
+    List of Delivery Controller(s).
+Allow more than one Delivery Controller per farm.

 ## Paramater Credential
     Credentials to connect to remote server and XenDesktop farm (Read-Only)